CircleOfNice/CoreWorker/README.md

 The following examples show how some common use cases are solved using CoreWorker:

 ## Wait until a process is ready
-Let's suppose we want to wait until our HTTP-Server is ready - but no longer than 1000 milliseconds So first we write a simple server script ...
+Let's suppose we want to wait until our HTTP-Server is ready - but no longer than 1000 milliseconds.
+So first we write a simple server script ...
 ```js
 //Server.js